924973292/924973292.github.io/_pages/about.md

 Highlights and News
 ------
+- 2024.12.10: 🥳🥳🥳🥳 Three papers are accepted by AAAI2025.
+First author for two papers about **Multi-modal Object ReID**.
 - 2024.12.08: Start my internship at **[LV LAB](<http://www.lv-nus.org/>)** in NUS.
 - 2024.10.21: One paper is accepted by TITS2024.
 [Paper](<https://arxiv.org/abs/2404.04256>) [Code](<https://github.com/924973292/FusionReID>)
 - 2024.09.30: Glad to win the **National Scholarship for Outstanding Recommended Graduate Students**.